toomanydev/sd-comparison-sheets/README.md

 * Each image generated is cached at full resolution and uncropped as a PNG, so that you can change the sheet settings and rerun the script quickly without having to regenerate all the images.
 * Can disable image/row/column/sheet titles if not wanted.
 * Can save as PNG, JPEG or WEBP with quality set for smaller file size.
-* Can save at a lower resolution scale for smaller file size.
+* Can save sheets at a lower resolution scale for smaller file size.
 * Can change font size and padding.

-### Info
+### How-To
-You can read about the A1111 webui's API here: https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/API \
+Download the repo and place "example_comparison.py" and "comparison_producer.py" in a folder where you want the comparison images to be produced.\
+You can run "pip install -r requirements.txt" if you do not already have Pillow (PIL) and Requests installed.\
+Make a copy of the "example_comparison.py" script and make changes, then run that script. "comparison_producer.py" is just the internals and is not intended to be ran directly.

 Go to http://127.0.0.1:7860/docs to find the webui API (substitute for your IP/port combination if different).\
 You can find the parameter names under "POST /sdapi/v1/txt2img".\
 As you can see in base_params, some settings are under "override_settings".
-These can be found under "GET /sdapi/v1/options".\
+These can be found under "GET /sdapi/v1/options".

-For consistency, "override_settings_restore_afterwards" is set to false, so your settings will be saved.
+"override_settings_restore_afterwards" is set to true by default, so the settings in "override_settings" shouldn't be retained, but the webui may display them while generating those images.\

-Make a copy of "example_comparison.py" and make changes to match your desired comparisons, then run that script. "comparison_producer.py" is just the internals and is not intended to be ran directly.
+You may need to change this to false to save time if switching hypernetworks, VAEs, etc, as it may switch back and forth each image.
+But check first to make sure that it will save time.

+You can read more about the A1111 webui's API here: https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/API.

 ### TODO
 * Change font size and padding per title (image, row, column, sheet), as currently they are pre-set scales on the specified font size.